-The Baja Peninsula features extraordinary beaches, and many of its coastal locales boast some of the most beautiful surfing in North America.
+The Baja surf map below features extraordinary beaches, and many of its coastal locales boast some of the most beautiful surfing in North America.
 The Baja surf map helps travelers locate prime surfing destinations in and around the exciting vacation cities and towns.
 Use the Baja surf map to plan your travel itinerary and fantastic surf holiday.
 From the Pacific Ocean to the lower Sea of Cortez, there are many world-class surfing experiences in store for surfers at these surfing hot spots easily located here.
 Click the image to download your free copy and keep it on your device so you’re not internet dependent down there.

 Some of the world’s best surfing is off the coast of Ensenada.
 These monster waves are favorites among expert surfers.
 Surfers typically hire a boat in Ensenada’s harbor to take them out to the islands and its “Killer Wave.”

 Rosarito Beach offers some excellent surfing for beginners to expert surfers.
 Rosarito is easy to locate on the Baja surf map, and its beaches range for miles.
 Surfers assert that the best waves tend to be south of Rosarito’s pier.

 Excellent surfing to match the excellent nickname.
 This region is about four hundred miles down on Mexico Highway 1.
 The breaks of Seven Sisters are between Punta Cono to Punta Rosarito.
 The water tends to be colder here than San Diego’s waters, but the perfect waves attract the world’s best surfers.